LLNL/ANS/README.md

 Details on how to generate results described in the paper can be found in the following example.

-An example of ANS analyzing the MNIST dataset can be found in ans_mnist_01.py
+An example of applying ANS on the MNIST dataset can be found in

+ans_mnist_01.py